andsens/bootstrap-vz/CONTRIBUTING.md

 to your pull request, we won't be notified just by this - that will happen only if you make a new comment on the issue.

-Be aware that your modifications needs to be properly documented and pushed to the `gh-pages` branch.
+Be aware that your modifications needs to be properly documented and pushed to the `gh-pages` branch, if they concern anything done on `master`.
+Otherwise, they should be sent to the `gh-pages-dev`.

 Happy hacking! :-)